 Ankle Plantar Flexion-bent knee Calf Raise

 Sit on a chair with your knees bent at 90 degrees.
 Now try to lift your heels off the floor whilst going onto your tiptoes.

 Single leg Bridge

 Lay on your back on the floor or a plinth.
 Bend one leg to 90 degrees and place it flat on the floor and keep the other leg straight.
-Place yours arms by your side.
+Place your arms by your side.
 Now lift your bottom and the straighten leg off the floor.
-Hold this position in mid air for 5 seconds and lower your self.
+Hold this position in mid-air for 5 seconds and lower your self.

 Phase 2 (Strength- Progressive loading) The KEY STAGE IN ACHILLES TENDINOPATHY

 Stand with your feet shoulder-width apart in a comfortable stance.
 Now try to lift your heels off the floor whilst going onto your tiptoes.

 Double leg calf raise on a step

 Stand on an edge of a step/stair with your feet shoulder-width apart in a comfortable stance.
 Now try to lift your heels off the floor whilst going onto your tiptoes.
 Make sure to complete the full range of motion of the ankle by lowering yourself below the line of the step.